On Cong-JD(S) tie up, BSY says talks have no value

 "Once the results are out on December 9 it will be clear, people will teach a lesson to Congress and JD(S) leaders.

-People have decided that Yediyurappa should be given an opportunity for remaining 3.5 years," he said, adding Congress and its leader Siddaramaiah were "day dreaming" about coming to power and becoming Chief Minister.
+People have decided that Yediyurappa should be given an opportunity for remaining 3.5 years," he said, adding Congress and its leader Siddaramaiah was "daydreaming" about coming to power and becoming Chief Minister.

 To protect democracy: Congress, JDS may tie-up after Karnataka bypolls